LearnersGuild/curriculum-app/modules/Terminal-Basics/exercises/Customizing-Your-Shell.md

 Every time you open a new shell, initialization files are run to set up your basic shell environment with any custom configurations you might have.
 Two of these files are the `.bashrc` (bash resource) and the `.bash_profile`.

 According to `man bash`, `.bash_profile` is executed for shells where you've logged in, which is the default for each new terminal window in Mac OS.
 Both files are loaded when you start a new shell window, but it's easier to maintain configurations in one file.
-For this example, let's add configurations to the `.bash_rc`.
+For this example, let's add configurations to the `.bashrc`.

 Read more about these files in the following resources: